andersnormal/autobot/README.md

 docker-compose up
 ```

 You should now see your Slack Bot connect in your Workspace and can send him a direct message which he will respond to with `hello world`.

+:raised_hands: you have your own bot running.

+Next, you can write your own [plugins](https://godoc.org/github.com/andersnormal/autobot/pkg/plugins).
+It would be really cool if you could contribute it.

 ## Development